ferozobaid/ferozobaid/README.md

 # Hi there, I'm Feroz

-I hold a Master of Management in Analytics and AI from McGill University, with a focus on machine learning, Artificial Intelligence, and analytics.
+I hold a Master of Management in Analytics from McGill University, with a focus on machine learning, Artificial Intelligence, and analytics.

 I see myself as an AI & Analytics professional with experience across CPG, commercial strategy, and finance.
 Before McGill, I worked in commercial strategy and analytics at British American Tobacco and S&P Global Market Intelligence.
 My projects span applied ML, LLM-powered applications, causal inference, NLP, recommendation systems, and executive BI.